Editor’s note: As an etiquette guide, this article is based on opinion. It’s goal is to create a standard.

 Keep an Open Mind

 There’s a good chance that you’ve been indoctrinated against the people in that congregation but it’s probably all lies.
 Nobody will expect you to automatically agree with them but they will expect you to extend them the same courtesy.
 In that vein, a church service isn’t the place to argue for your beliefs or against theirs, but it is an excellent place to learn.
 Even outside theology, many churches have rich and fascinating histories and traditions, especially the liturgical denominations like Lutherans and Catholics.
 Just don’t expect anyone to give you much of an answer to big theological questions off the top of their heads.

 Don’t Take Communion

 There are many different beliefs about communion.
 Some Christians may be deeply offended by outsiders taking communion.
-For that reason, if you aren’t sure if you should be taking communion in their church or don’t think they should in yours, then don’t.
-If you don’t know what I mean by “taking communion” then you also shouldn’t.
+For that reason, if you aren’t sure if you should be taking communion in their church or don’t think they should in yours, than don’t.
+If you don’t know what I mean by “taking communion” than you also shouldn’t.

 Keep Quiet or Follow Along